 -

 Quadratic variation is non-trivial.
 For smooth paths, \((dx)^2\) is negligible compared to \(dx\).
-For Brownian motion, \((d\mathbf{w})^2 = dt\) — the increments are of order \(\sqrt{dt}\), so their squares accumulate at order \(dt\).
-This means second-order Taylor terms survive, producing the Itô correction in the chain rule.
+For Brownian motion, \((d\mathbf{w})^2 = dt\): increments are order \(\sqrt{dt}\), so their squares accumulate at order \(dt\).
+Second-order Taylor terms therefore survive and produce the Itô correction in the chain rule.

 These two facts — martingale property and non-vanishing quadratic variation — are the only tools we need.
 The following example shows both in action.